 Please note that alcohol is not permitted to be consumed within our seated coach at this time.

-As a result of COVID-19, we have taken the decision to temporarily suspend our daytime services on the Fort William line, along with those from Kingussie, Aviemore and Carrbridge, on the Inverness line.
+As a result of COVID-19, we have taken the decision to temporarily suspend some of our daytime services.

-We plan to bring this much loved service back as soon as it is safe to do so.
+We plan to bring back full capacity on these services as soon as it is safe to do so.
 Further updates to our day service will be available via our service alterations page.

 If you are suffering from COVID-19 symptoms and are no longer able to travel please contact our Guest Service Centre to apply for a refund before noon on the day of travel.